Ayesha-Feroz/OpenMS-docs/docs/openms-applications-and-tools/topp-tools/types-of-topp-tools/quality-control.md

 ### RTAlignment

-The **RTAlignment** metric checks what the retention time was before the alignment and how it is after the alignment.
+The **RTAlignment** metric checks the retension time values before the aligment and after the aligment.
 These two values are added to the metavalues in the PeptideIdentification.

 #### Required input data